 Formula to Calculate Skewness

-The term “skewness” refers to the statistical metric that is used to measure the asymmetry of a probability distribution of random variables about its own mean and its value can be positive, negative or undefined.
-The calculation of skewness equation is done on the basis of the mean of the distribution, the number of variables and the standard deviation of the distribution.
+The term “skewness” refers to the statistical metric that is used to measure the asymmetry of a probability distribution of random variables about its own mean, and its value can be positive, negative, or undefined.
+The calculation of the skewness equation is done on the basis of the mean of the distribution, the number of variables, and the standard deviation of the distribution.